 In the case of a general partnership, dissolution may be by the agreement of the remaining partners in the existing firm and will require a public notice of the dissolution.
 The business is then wound up by valuing any remaining assets and settling any remaining liabilities.
 Any surplus assets will then be distributed to the remaining partners.

-If you are interested in converting to an LLP or have any queries regarding the issues discussed in this article, please contact one of our experienced partnership structuring lawyers, Zulon Begum or Wendy Chung, both of whom specialise in non-contentious partnership issues affecting partnerships, LLPs and partners.
+If you are interested in converting to an LLP or have any queries regarding the issues discussed in this article, please contact our experienced partnership structuring lawyer, Zulon Begum, who specialise in non-contentious partnership issues affecting partnerships, LLPs and partners.